 - The Snack Shack is the only area where money can be exchanged for food, beverages, and merchandise.

 - While it is not required to bring spending money, one of the ways that LaCygne keeps the cost of attending low is by developing and selling merchandise.
 Please consider supporting the community in this way.
+Many of the items available in the Snack Shack are handmade by the resident community at LaCygne.

 - Additionally, items that may be useful while at LaCygne can be purchased in the Snack Shack such as water bottles, sunglasses, books, journals, disc golf discs, and apparel.